Bles Bridges

 Bles Bridges (22 July 1946, in Viljoensdrif, Orange Free State – 24 March 2000, near Bloemhof, North West), born Lawrence John Gabriel Bridges, was a South African singer.
 He became known as Bles Bridges, as his Irish grandfather called him "Bles" (meaning "bald" in Afrikaans), due to his very thin hair from an early age.

 Married to Leonie Bridges from 1969 until his death on 24 March 2000, he also had a long-term relationship with Marietjie van Heerden in the 90s.

-He made his 1st album in 1972 under the nickname, Morné with a lady called Mimi van Heerden, called, Adios, my skat.

-He released his first solo album in 1982, Onbekende Weermagman (Unknown Soldier).
-His professional career began in 1984, with the release of his second album, Bles, which went gold in under a month (25,000 copies) and included Maggie, one of his better-known songs.
+In 1972, Bles and his then co-artist Mini van Heerden (1938-2018) made his debut with the album, Adios, My Skat.
+Bles debuted under the nickname Morné.
+He released his first solo album, Onbekende Weermagman (Unknown Military Man) in 1982.
+His professional career took off in 1984 with the release of his second album, Bles, which went gold in under a month (25,000 copies) and included Maggie, one of his better-known songs.
 The album had sold twice that by the time his third album was released.
 At the time of his death, Bles had sold more than 2.6 million albums (records and CDs).
-Up to 2016, he sold over 3 million records, making him the biggest selling male singer in the Afrikaans Music industry.
+Up to 2016, he sold over 3 million records, making him the biggest-selling male singer in the Afrikaans Music industry.

-Soon Bles Bridges began alternating between Afrikaans and English language albums, to great acclaim.
+Soon, Bles Bridges began alternating between Afrikaans and English language albums, to great acclaim.
 He also began working with Eurovision South Africa.
 In 2000, he began recording an album with his friends in the music industry.
 The first song - a duet with Patricia Lewis (and his last song as it turned out, as he died within a week of finishing it) - was "The First Kiss Goodnight" by Dennis East; it was recorded on 21 March 2000.
 His biggest hit was "Ruiter van die Windjie" (Rider of the Wind), which was released in 1986.